Outkast: 2007–2013: Hiatus and solo work

 In 2007, after the sixth album under the Outkast name, Idlewild, Big Boi announced plans to release a full-fledged solo album.
-While he had released a previous solo album in Speakerboxxx, it still was technically under the Outkast name.
-The album was later titled Sir Lucious Left Foot: The Son of Chico Dusty.
+His album was titled Sir Lucious Left Foot: The Son of Chico Dusty.
 The album's first promotional single, "Royal Flush", was released in 2008, and featured Raekwon and André 3000.
 After many delays and setbacks, the album was finally released internationally on July 5, 2010.
 Guest artists include singer Janelle Monáe; Big Boi's own new group Vonnegutt; plus established rappers T.I. and B.o.B.
 Sir Lucious Left Foot: The Son of Chico Dusty received general acclaim from most music critics, earning praise for its inventive sound, varied musical style, and Big Boi's lyricism.
 In a July 2010 interview for The Village Voice, Big Boi revealed that he was working on the follow-up album to Sir Lucious Left Foot, entitled Daddy Fat Sax: Soul Funk Crusader, stating that he was "maybe about six songs into it", and that he was "planning on doing a bunch of sax samples, tenor, soprano, and probably have at least a couple sax players come into the studio for the next record".
 The project later evolved into the 2012 album Vicious Lies and Dangerous Rumors.

 André 3000 returned to rapping in 2007, after a hiatus from the genre, appearing on various remixes, including: "Walk It Out", "Throw Some D's", "You", Jay-Z's "30 Something", and original songs such as UGK's "International Players Anthem", Devin the Dude's "What a Job", Fonzworth Bentley's "Everybody", and with Big Boi "Royal Flush" and the leaked single "Lookin For Ya".
 He also appeared on John Legend's album, Evolver, on the track "Green Light", which was released on October 28, 2008.
 Prior to the release, Benjamin commented: "It's going to be a surprise for a lot of John Legend fans, because it is a lot more upbeat than John is—than people think John is.
 I was actually happy to hear it.
 This is a cool John Legend song."
 Benjamin has stated that he is making a solo rap album, and that the response to his remixes is part of the motivation for it.
 In September 2011, it was announced that Outkast was moved to Epic Records following restructuring within Sony Music Entertainment.
 Epic Records is headed by LA Reid who has worked with Outkast in the past.
 In 2012, André 3000 was cast to play Jimi Hendrix in a biopic film titled Jimi: All Is by My Side, which was later released on September 26, 2014.